Phone: (605) 642-6247

 B.S., Chemistry, Black Hills State University, Spearfish

-One challenge of game development is maintaining player motivation, which we aim to do in part by introducing puzzles that are appropriately challenging, but don't get difficult too quickly.
-One goal of this project will be develop a ranking system to quantify the complexity of NMR spectra, so that when a player in the game encounters a new problem, they are given puzzles that are appropriate for their skill level.
+One challenge of game development is maintaining player motivation, which we aim to do in part by introducing puzzles that are suitably challenging, but don't get difficult too quickly.
+A goal of this project will be to develop a ranking system to quantify the complexity of NMR spectra, so that when a player in the game encounters a new problem, they are given puzzles that are appropriate for their skill level.
 We will evaluate factors that give rise to spectral complexity and develop a system to quantify complexity that will guide at which level a player in the game should encounter a particular puzzle.

 Students working on this project will synthesize compounds and collect and analyze spectra to be included in the game, as well as participate in game design and evaluation of its efficacy.
 Students will gain skills in advanced organic chemistry, including reaction design and setup, product purification and characterization, and NMR spectral collection and analysis.
 Students will also practice skills that are broadly applicable, including experimental design, problem solving, data management, safety, and science communication.
 The long-term goals of this project are to create an open-access game that is freely available to play, incudes the gradient of difficulty so that beginners and more advanced students can use the game, and allows other researchers to contribute spectra to be included in the game.